The beagle dog is one of the most popular dogs in the world, ranking as #6 most popular dog in the United States.

 If you would prefer a pocket beagle rescue, they are occasionally recused through the American Kennel Club.

 Pocket Beagle Personality

-These dogs are often called “tail wagers” because of their infectious energy!
-Pocket Beagles love everyone, and very much enjoy being at the centre of attention and action.
+These dogs are often called “tail waggers” because of their infectious energy.
+Pocket beagles love everyone, and very much enjoy being at the center of attention and action.

 Beagles are known to be intelligent, friendly, loyal and curious, and it is the same for the pocket beagle.